kwalczak80/Speedy-cars/README.md

 ![Cars page view](docs/images/existing-features/cars-page/cars-page-view.JPG)

-The form of presentation of each car is the same and consists of displaying a single photo of the car and basic information about the car.
-The information is presented using icons and text in a minimalist way.
+The form of presentation of each car is the same and consists of displaying a single photo of the car, the price and basic information about the car.
+The information is presented using Font Awsome icons and text in a minimalist way.
 The basic information about the car that the user can read is as follows:

 - Engine type
 - Engine size